bladeacer/flexcyon/README.md

 - And many more...

 ![](./docs/screenshots/ascii_checkboxes1.png)

+###### Easter Egg
+1. Enable Easter Egg mode in Style Settings to start.
+2. Total of 5 challenges to uncover.
+Once a challenge is done, it will provide a hint to the next challenge at the bottom right of the screen in Obsidian (outside of source mode).
+3. As I cannot and will not obsfucate the source code.
+Please do not clone the repository and search up for the answers :)
+4. The first 5 to DM me on Discord (user `@data_in_void`) with the full set of hints and their corresponding answers (in correct order) for each of the challenges will get a shoutout in this README.

+The hint for the first challenge is: colors of pi.
+Good luck!

 #### What this theme does not have
 - multiple colour schemes (though you can override the existing one with your own, see [Style Settings](#style-settings))